-Access to the trail is FREE for the Avignon section
+Access to the trail is FREE for the section Avignon

-Overlooking the village of Matapédia, the "cape des deux rivières" offers both an astonishing point of view on the meeting of rivers and a vision of the rocky heart of the Appalachians.
+Overlooking the village of Matapédia, the "cap of the two rivers" offers both an astonishing view of the meeting of the rivers and a vision of the rocky heart of the Appalachians.

 The crossing of the Saint-André sector to Sainte-Marguerite, in the Valley presents a sometimes technical and advanced level of hiking, but also magnificent landscapes steeped in legends.
 In Saint-André, you can sleep in a refuge or in a campsite. .